-There are a number of Encodian actions which return JSON data, and before that data can be consumed and used within Power Automate it must be parsed.
-This post aims to provide detailed guidance / detail on how this can be achieved.
+Several Encodian actions return JSON data, and before that data can be consumed and used within Power Automate, it must be parsed.
+This post aims to provide precise guidance/detail on how this can be achieved.

-The article also covers handling large and small JSON payloads, as the process required to handle differs slightly.
+The article also covers handling large and small JSON payloads, as the process required to run them differs slightly.

 Parsing JSON – Small Payload

-Consider the following simple Flow which is parsing a fairly small CSV file, and once parsed I’d like to add the data to a SharePoint list.
+Consider the following simple Flow, which parses a relatively small CSV file, and once parsed, I’d like to add the data to a SharePoint list.

 Before I can use the data returned by the ‘Parse CSV‘ action, I need to parse it by following these simple steps.